 The term "Member of the Public" includes all persons who are not occupationally associated with the plant.
-This category does not include employees of the utility, its contractors or vendors.
+This category does not include employees of the utility or its contractors or vendors.
 This category does include persons who use portions of the site for recreational, occupational or other purposes not associated with the plant.

-Dose was evaluated to MOP that were not identified per the criteria of the 2020 Land Use Census.
-This includes non-Energy Northwest employees that work east of the site, in buildings associated with sites WNP-1 and WNP-4.
+Dose was evaluated to MOP that were not identified per the criteria of the 2022 Land Use Census.
+This includes non-Energy Northwest employees that work east of the site in buildings associated with sites WNP-1 and WNP-4.
 The maximum dose from gaseous effluents to these individuals was estimated assuming exposure to the plume, inhalation, and ground deposition pathways and an occupancy factor consistent with ODCM section 3 as a bounding condition.

-The following table (6.0) shows estimated dose to Members of the Public from gaseous effluents within the site boundary of Columbia Generating Station for a fraction of a year spent at each location.
+The following table (6.0) shows estimated dose to Members of the Public (Adults) from gaseous effluents within the site boundary of Columbia Generating Station for a fraction of a year spent at each location.
+The highest organ dose was to the skin at all sites.